-(http://csrc.nist.gov/projects/privacy_engineering/documents.html).
-This section should address the Adherence to the NSTIC Guiding Principles evaluation criterion (see Section V.1.a. of this FFO).
+This section and the previous section should address the Adherence to the NSTIC Guiding Principles evaluation criterion (see Section V.1.a. of this FFO).

 - (d) Statement of Work and Implementation Plan.
-A complete statement of work covering all project participants including RPs that includes the following: - The specific proposed tasks, - A schedule of measurable events and milestones as well as clear, measurable performance objectives that can be used to determine the success of the pilot project, - The project leadership's plans to manage all project participants, including sub-recipients, contractors etc. to ensure realization of project goals and objectives, - The approach to ensure the project results will align to all four NSTIC Guiding Principles, - Realistic, measurable milestones tied to metrics for the entire project demonstrating progress in all areas relevant to the overall pilot.
+A complete statement of work covering all project participants that includes the following: - The specific proposed tasks, - A schedule of measurable events and milestones as well as clear, measurable performance objectives that can be used to determine the success of the pilot project, - The project leadership's plans to oversee all project participants, including sub-recipients, contractors etc. to ensure realization of project goals and objectives, - The approach to ensure the project results will align to all four NSTIC guiding principles, - Realistic, measurable milestones tied to metrics for the entire project, demonstrating progress in all areas relevant to the overall pilot.

 All aspects discussed as part of the solution should be included in the implementation plan and have associated milestones.
 The schedule of tasks and events can be presented as a Gantt Chart, Work Breakdown Structure (WBS) or other formats.
 (Note that the Gantt Chart, Work Breakdown Structure or other, similar planning documents are not counted within the page limit.)
+Letters of commitment from project participants should reference the expected role and level of effort in the statement of work.